Ad4u/aoc/README.md

 # Solvers with room for improvements
 - y19d03: Use line segments instead of HashMaps of all visited locations
+- y17d04: Compare strings in place instead of storing them in StringHashMap

 # Benchmark
 Benchmarks have been run on a MacBook Air M3 16 Go.